Skip to content

 }

 In this implementation, both components would dispatch an action without the need to know about the communication between the server, which happens behind the scenes.
 These kinds of async actions can be implemented using the Redux Thunk library.
-The use of the library doesn't need any additional configuration/installation when we use configureStore.
+The use of the library doesn't need any additional configuration/installation when we use Redux Toolkit's configureStore.

 1. wait for the completion of a specific asynchronous operation